zeGolem/zwm/README.md

 ## TODO

-### Bugs

-- You should be able to click anywhere on a window to raise it to the from
-  - Potential fix: Grab all buttons when the window is inactive, and ungrab them once it's active.
-That way we get the input when we need it, and the running program gets it when it needs it.
-This would also prevent inputs from going to the wrong window…
-    **This fix was inspired by dwm**
-- Focus shouldn't move with the mouse, the last clicked window should be focused
-- Multiple physical displays are not supported

 ### Features to add

-- Buttons to close, maximuze/restore, and inconify a window
+- Buttons to close, maximize/restore, and iconify a window
 - Some sort of configuration?
-I don't think I'd need that many things configurable, so maybe using environement variables could be a good way to go?
+I don't think I'd need that many things configurable, so maybe using environment variables could be a good way to go?

-### Code improvements

-- There are loads of things that are computed multiple times that could be only computed once, such as fonts…
+- Add back all the features in Xlib that no longer work since switching to XCB.

+### Currently working on

+- Getting the frame drawing working
+- Making events work